RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 The current focus is on implementing the Railway deployment for the backend (Task 1), which involves deploying the Go backend to Railway using an incremental approach.
 We've completed Phase 1 (basic API, health check, configuration management) and are now working on Phase 2 (database integration).
-We have also fixed critical issues with the MEXC client implementation, specifically with symbol format handling.
+We have fixed critical issues with the MEXC client implementation, specifically with symbol format handling, and implemented GORM repositories for Position and Transaction models.

 ### Tasks